For a list of the Historical Awards up to the end of 2024 click here

 Beatie Norris Award: Winner Audrey Bullough

-Runner Up: Pamela Walter
+Runner Up: Phyll Tiller

 The Beatie Norris Endurance Award is the latest addition to the Club’s array of annual awards.
 It is presented to the swimmer who achieves the highest number of points in the Endurance1000 program.
 Each swimmer gains 2 points for each e1000 swim they complete regardless of speed.
 They are then awarded bonus points for each swim increasing with age.
 Pamela Walter and her sisters donated the trophy for the Beatie Norris Endurance Award in honour of their mother who was a Club member for 18 years.
 Beatie died in 2014.